I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nc-storport-hw-find-adapter.md

 <p>In most cases StorPort calls the <b>HwStorFindAdapter</b> routine at IRQL == PASSIVE_LEVEL without acquiring any spin locks.
 The exception case is when the miniport does not support calling <a href="storage.hwstoradaptercontrol">HwStorAdaptorControl</a> with the <b>ScsiRestartAdapter</b> control type.
 In this situation, StorPort will instead reinitialize the adapter by calling both  <b>HwStorFindAdapter</b> and <a href="storage.hwstorinitialize">HwStorInitialize</a>.
 When this is the case, <b>HwStorFindAdapter</b> is called at IRQL == DISPATCH_LEVEL.
 Also, when in dump mode, <b>HwStorFindAdapter</b> is called at IRQL == HIGH_LEVEL.</p>

 <p>To define an <b>HwStorFindAdapter</b> callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>

 <p> For example, to define a <b>HwStorFindAdapter</b> callback routine that is named <i>MyHwFindAdapter</i>, use the <b>HW_FIND_ADAPTER</b> type as shown in this code example:</p>